 - Beeswax – Use it to wax your thread before beading.

 - Material – I’ve used silk, brocade and linen.
 Consider how stiff you want your finished piece to be and if you should back your material with linen or something stiffer, like buckram.
 (The brocade for the brustfleck was backed with linen.)

 - Hoop or Frame – It’s easier to bead when your material is tensioned properly in a hoop or slate frame.
 (I used a circular hoop for the brustfleck.)

 How to Bead:

 1. Prepare your material and tension it as needed with a hoop or frame.
-Cut off an 24-36″ length of thread and wax and iron it.
+Cut off an 24-36″ length of thread.
+Wax and iron your thread to allow the beeswax to penetrate the fibers (the wax makes the thread less likely to tangle and strengthens the thread to boot)–be sure to surround your waxed thread with paper before ironing.
 Put the thread through the eye of your needle, double it, and secure the end with a double knot.
 Put your beads in a bowl.

 2. Bring your needle up through your fabric, from back to front, where you’d like to begin beading.
 Some beaders make three small stitches at this starting point in the fabric to keep the thread secured (I did this with my goldhaube).
 Mistress Melisant says she doesn’t bother with this starting technique and it all works out for her.
 (Note: I neglected to take a photo of this step.
 Just picture a thread pulled up and through a piece of material.)